chef-boneyard/chef-rfc/rfc012-openstack-network.md

 #### Proposal

 The various permutations of "knife CLOUD server list" all have 'Public IP' and 'Private IP' as column headers (in various capitalizations and spacings).
 Standardizing this under knife-cloud and making an additional argument of `--network [NAMES_OR_IDS]` that defaulted to `public,private` would allow for overriding to show different networks without requiring the display of every potential network.
 An additional option of `--network-filter [NAMES_OR_IDS]` could be used to only show the nodes on those networks.
-Because this information may be easier to pull from the Chef node than from Fog (depending on the particular cloud provider), knife-cloud shold also provide the associated node's name as a column, a frequently mentioned feature request.
+Because this information may be easier to pull from the Chef node than from Fog (depending on the particular cloud provider), knife-cloud should also provide the associated node's name as a column, a frequently mentioned feature request.

 This will be part of a future knife-cloud-based release.